containers/podman-desktop-e2e/README.md

 Also the project is intended to be executed from a CI/CD system, [here](docs/running.md) is a full explanation on how to use it.

 ## Extend

+The project is intended as an isolated project where e2e scenario can be defined and they would be implemented by interacting within the podman desktop application through goax.

+[Here](docs/extend.md) are some guidelines on how current suite of tests are defined and how this can be extended to cover more functionality from podman desktop.